Drennan98/Heritage-Housing-Issues/README.md

 # Dataset content

 - The dataset was found on Kaggle.

 # Business requirements

 # Hypothesis and how to validate

+In Machine Learning, a hypothesis refers to a model or function that you assume can predict the output from the given input data.
+It represents your best guess about how the input features relate to the target variable.

+ - Hypothesis 1 - Houses with 4 bedrooms appear to reach the highest prices, with one exceeding $700,000.

+ - Hypothesis 2 -

+ - Hypothesis 3 -

 # Rationale to map the business requirements to the data visualizations and Machine Learning tasks

 # Machine Learning business case